yacine-baghli/yacine-baghli.github.io/src/content/work/ia-matlab.md

 We could have used color images by representing pixels with three values (red, green, blue), but the concept and methodology remain the same.

 And thus, I created my first facial recognition AI from a training database.
 This project allowed me to better understand the concept of facial recognition and reinforced my knowledge of image processing and linear algebra.

+Here is [the code](https://github.com/yacine-baghli/IA-Facial-Recognition-Matlab.github.io/tree/main) of this project if you are interested.